hyunjunian/Poor-Charlie-s-Almanack/en.md

 Under this ethos, you’ve got to know all the big ideas in all the disciplines more fundamental than your own.
 You can never make any explanation that can be made in a more fundamental way in any other way than the most fundamental way.
 And you always take them with full attribution to the most fundamental ideas that you are required to use.
 When you’re using physics, you say you’re using physics.
 When you’re using biology, you say you’re using biology.
 And so on and so on.
 I could early see that that ethos would act as a fine organizing system for my thought.
 And I strongly suspected that it would work really well in the soft sciences as well as the hard sciences, so I just grabbed it and used it all through my life in soft science as well as hard science.
 That was a very lucky idea for me.

-> You’ve got to know all the big ideas in all the disciplines more fundamental than your own.
->

 Let me explain how extreme that ethos is in hard science.
 There is a constant, one of the fundamental constants in physics, known as Boltzmann’s constant.
 You probably all know it very well.
 The interesting thing about Boltzmann’s constant is that Boltzmann didn’t discover it.
 So why is Boltzmann’s constant now named for Boltzmann?
 Well, the answer is that Boltzmann derived that constant from basic physics in a more fundamental way than the poor forgotten fellow who found the constant in the first place in some less fundamental way.

 The ethos of hard science is so strong in favor of reductionism to the more fundamental body of knowledge that you can wash the discoverer right out of history when somebody else handles his discovery in a more fundamental way.
 I think that is correct.
 I think Boltzmann’s constant should be named for Boltzmann.

-> You can wash the discoverer right out of history when somebody else handles his discovery in a more fundamental way.
->

 At any rate, in my history and Berkshire’s history, Berkshire went on and on into considerable economic success while ignoring the hard-form efficient markets doctrine once very popular in academic economics and ignoring the descendants of that doctrine in corporate finance, where the results became even sillier than they were in economics.
 This naturally encouraged me.